Sts. Leo-Seton Catholic SchoolAcademics

 Individual Special Needs

 The Individual Student Needs Program at Sts.
 Leo-Seton Catholic School is of limited scope based on our curriculum and is not a special education curriculum.
-Students must have a recent (no older than three years) professional assessment on file at Sts.
+Students must have a recent (no older than three years) professional assessment or documentation of a diagnosis of a disability/impairment on file at Sts.
 Leo-Seton Catholic School in order to qualify for the program.

 Technological skills are taught through frequent visits to one of our three computer centers.
 In a rapidly growing technological society, Sts.
 Leo-Seton Catholic School realizes the importance of students becoming proficient in the various forms of technology.
 The Technology Program at SLS is focused on helping students become competent users of technology.
 SLS currently meets the Louisiana State requirement of 4:1 students-to-computer ratio, which is made possible through student technology fees which are included in registration.
 Two computer labs, an iPad lab equipped with a class set of iPads, a library computer center, and computers in the classrooms are all connected wirelessly through our local area network.
 Every classroom is equipped with interactive boards, whiteboards, mounted projectors, and voice amplification systems.
 Filtered Internet service is available on all computers.
 With a four-year replacement cycle in place, SLS will continue to provide current hardware and software for our students and teachers.